Oluwatobiloba-Oludare/Oluwatobiloba-Oludare/README.md

 ###

 <p align="left">I am a passionate and voracious learner.
-I have hands-on experience in cloud platforms (AWS), containerization (Docker), infrastructure automation (Terraform), and Gitlab CI/CD pipelines.
+I have hands-on experience in cloud platforms (AWS), containerization (Docker), infrastructure automation (Terraform), and CI/CD pipelines.
   Through personal projects and training, I have built and deployed scalable web applications, configured automated deployment workflows, and managed infrastructure efficiently.
 I am eager to contribute these skills to your DevOps team. <br><br>- 📚 I'm currently building projects and depening my understanding on Gitlab CI/CD & Kubernetes <br>- I am open for an Internship or entry level role </p>

 ###